ucb-rit/savio-training-containers-2021/containers.md

  - Provide a reproducible environment:
      - for yourself in the future,
      - for others (lab members),
-     - for software you develop,
+     - for software you develop and want to distribute,
      - for a publication.
+ - Flexibility in using various software or application versions:
- - Run work that requires outdated or updated versions of software or OS or an OS you don't have.
+     - use outdated or updated versions of software or OS
+     - use an OS you don't have.
- - Test your code on various configurations or OSes.
+     - test your code on various configurations or OSes.
  - High performance compared to VMs.

 Much of this comes down to the fact that your workflow can depend in a fragile way on one or more pieces of software that may be difficult to install or keep operational.

 # Limitations of containers

  - Another level of abstraction/indirection can be confusing
+    - 'Where' am I?
+    - Where are my files?
  - Can run into host-container incompatibilities (e.g., MPI, GPUs)
  - Limitations in going between CPU architectures (e.g., x86_64 versus ARM)

 # Docker vs. Singularity